 There's nothing like getting rewarded every time you swipe.

-The market is flooded with cash-back credit cards for consumers to choose from, but several companies recently have made moves to make cash-back rewards even more appealing to new applicants.
-Discover it® Cash Back (This card is not currently available on CardRatings)
+The market is flooded with cash-back credit cards for consumers to choose from, but several companies have recently made moves to make cash-back rewards even more appealing to new applicants.

-Like Discover it® Cash Back, Chase Freedom® offers 5 percent cash back in rotating categories, but it also has a cash bonus welcome offer: New cardholders earn a $150 bonus after they spend $500 in the first three months, so it's a relatively quick cash-back bonus as compared to Discover it® Cash Back, which matches your cash back from the first year at the end of your first year.
-Chase Freedom®'s intro offer also includes a 0 percent APR on purchases and balance transfers for the first 15 months (then, 16.99% - 25.74% Variable), making it an attractive option if you currently have a high-interest rate balance on another card or need to make a major purchase.
+Offering a slightly different rewards structure than the Capital One® Savor® Cash Rewards Credit Card, the Chase Freedom® offers 5 percent cash back in rotating categories, but it also has a cash bonus welcome offer: new cardholders earn a $150 bonus after they spend $500 in the first three months, so it's a relatively quick cash-back bonus.
+Chase Freedom®'s intro offer also includes 0 percent APR on purchases and balance transfers for the first 15 months (then, 17.24 - 25.99% Variable), making it an attractive option if you currently have a high-interest rate balance on another card or need to make a major purchase.

 Cardholders earn 5 percent cash back on up to $1,500 in purchases that rotate quarterly and an unlimited 1 percent cash back on all other purchases, for up to $75 cash back that's redeemable as cash, statement credit or electronic deposit.
-Like with the Discover option, earning rewards with Chase Freedom® takes diligence because you must activate new 5 percent cash-back categories every three months.
+Because of these rotating categories, earning rewards with Chase Freedom® takes diligence because you must activate new 5 percent cash-back categories every three months.
 The requirement is designed to keep customers informed of quarterly category changes so they can maximize their rewards.
 If you miss the activation period, you'll have to wait until the next quarter, but signing up for Chase's text message or email reminders can help you avoid missing out.

-Chase Freedom UnlimitedSM also has a $150 cash sign-up bonus and 0 percent purchase and balance transfer APR offers.
+Chase Freedom Unlimited® also has a $150 cash sign-up bonus and 0 percent purchase and balance transfer APR offers (then, 17.24 - 25.99% Variable).
 The big difference here is that Chase Freedom Unlimited® is a flat-rate cash-back card.
 You earn unlimited 1.5 percent cash back on every purchase, every day and there's no annual fee that will cut into your earnings.
 Other benefits include zero fraud liability, price and purchase protection and rental car insurance.

 There's a 3 percent foreign transaction fee and 5 percent balance transfer fee, but it's flat-rate rewards system is perfect for consumers who'd rather not track a calendar or think too hard about which credit card to use in each situation.
 It's also a great option if you are an existing Chase® cardholder.
 As part of the Chase® Ultimate Rewards program, you can transfer rewards points from one card to another if you carry multiple Chase® cards.